deniskyashif/blog/content/talks/_index.md

 aliases: ["/speaking"]
 ---

-I've had the pleasure to deliver talks at various conferences.
-This is a list of my topics and some resources:
+I've had the pleasure to speak at various conferences and events.
+This is a list of some of my talks:

 <dl class="talks">
     <div class="topic">